ArthropodAssault/PureCrystal-1.1/README.md

 The Goldenrod City move tutor is now available after beating Jasmine.
 He still appears on Wednesday and Saturday.

 The 6 evolution stones are available from the Cianwood mart, including water, fire, thunder, leaf, moon, and sun stones.
+The stones cost 5,000 pokedollars each.

 The Kanto gym leaders all have their pokemon's levels increased to create a more normal level curve.
 There are no other changes to boss trainer parties.